-Individual Retirement Arrangements (IRA), often called Individual Retirement Accounts, can be confusing because of the different rules that apply to the different types of IRAs.
+Individual retirement accounts (IRAs) can be confusing because of the different rules that apply to the different types of IRAs.
 Understanding these rules is critical to determining which IRA is right for you.
-This article compares the two most popular types of IRAs, the traditional IRA and the Roth IRA.
+This article compares the two most popular types of IRAs: the traditional IRA and the Roth IRA.

 To the extent you are able to deduct contributions, every dollar you contribute to a traditional IRA is a dollar of income that isn’t taxed in the current year.

-4. Your eligibility to contribute is not restricted.
-Unlike Roth IRAs discussed below, there is no limit on the amount of income you can earn to be qualified to contribute to a traditional IRA.
-Even if the contributions are not tax-deductible because your income is too high, you can still contribute on an after tax basis and obtain the benefit of tax deferrals on earnings in the account until you take the money out.
+Unlike Roth IRAs discussed below, there is no limit on the amount of income you can earn in order to qualify to contribute to a traditional IRA.
+Even if the contributions are not tax-deductible because your income is too high, you can still contribute on an after-tax basis and obtain the benefit of tax deferrals on earnings in the account until you take the money out.

-1. Your investments grow tax-free (not just tax-deferred).
-Unlike traditional IRA contributions which may be tax-deductible, Roth IRA contributions are not tax-deductible.
+Unlike traditional IRA contributions, which may be tax-deductible, Roth IRA contributions are not tax-deductible.
 However, the account grows tax-free, unlike a traditional IRA where the tax is just deferred until withdrawal.
 There is no tax on contributions to a Roth IRA, earnings in the account or when you make qualified withdrawals.

-2. You can make penalty-free withdrawals of contributions.
 Because you have already paid tax on the contributions, you can withdraw the contributions at any time without having to pay a penalty.
-However, withdrawing earnings from the account before age 59½ requires you to pay income tax plus a 10% penalty unless you meet one of the exceptions noted above for early withdrawals from traditional IRAs.
+However, withdrawing earnings from the account before age 59.5 requires you to pay income tax plus a 10% penalty unless you meet one of the exceptions noted above for early withdrawals from traditional IRAs.

-3. Roth IRAs have no age deadline.
 Unlike traditional IRAs, the Roth IRA has no age deadline.
-As a result, you can continue making contributions past the age of 70½ provided you still have earned income.
+As a result, you can continue making contributions past the age of 70.5 provided you still have earned income.

-4. Not subject to minimum distribution rules.
-Unlike traditional IRAs where the account owner is required to take minimum distributions after age 70 ½, there are no required minimum distributions from a Roth IRA.
+Unlike traditional IRAs, where the account owner is required to take minimum distributions after age 70.5, there are no required minimum distributions from a Roth IRA.
 This allows a Roth IRA account to continue to grow tax-free until you need it or until your death when it can benefit your heirs.

 Converting a Traditional IRA to a Roth IRA

 You can also get the benefit of a Roth IRA by converting a traditional IRA to a Roth IRA.
-There are no income limits to Roth IRA conversions, which expired in 2010, so anyone can convert a traditional IRA to a Roth IRA.
-Note that if a conversion is made, however, all of the taxes due on conversion in 2012 will be due by April 15, 2013.
+There are no income limits to Roth IRA conversions, so anyone can convert a traditional IRA to a Roth IRA.
+Note that if a conversion is made, however, all of the income tax due on conversion in 2019 will be due by April 15, 2020.